lukso-network/network-genesis-deposit-contract/README.md

 function get_deposit_count() external view returns (bytes memory);
 ```

-The `view` function get the current deposit count and converts it to a little endian representation of 64-bit values.
+The `get_deposit_count` function get the current deposit count and converts it to a little endian representation of 64-bit values.

 ### `get_deposit_data` function